hadiahmad06/osiris-workout-planner/README.md

    - If this is not possible, I can create my own dataset using statistics online regarding lifts, as well as user data.

 ## Recent Updates

+### Jan 9-10, 2024
+   - [PlanService](Osiris/Models/Planning/PlanService.swift) was created to track workout plans
+   - [LocalData](Osiris/Models/LocalData.swift) was created to store local data (like in progress workout entries) before they are pushed using [CloudService](Osiris/Models/CloudService.swift)
+   - [WeekView](Osiris/Views/Menu/Tabs/Today/WeekView.swift) was added to control animations between [TodayView](Osiris/Views/Menu/Tabs/Today/TodayView.swift) and [WorkoutView](Osiris/Views/Menu/Tabs/Today/WorkoutView.swift)
+   - [Animations](Osiris/Models/Animation/Animations) is a work-in-progress struct with functions that aims to allow modularity in views with similar animations.

 ### Jan 7, 2024
    - Created [`AuthView`](Osiris/Views/Authentication/AuthView.swift) -> animates [`LoginView`](Osiris/Views/Authentication/LoginView.swift) and [`RegistrationView`](Osiris/Views/Authentication/RegistrationView.swift) smoothly, only rendering what's on screen.